How to Sanitize Laptop Screen& Keyboard (2021 Guide)

 A 2015 study on technology ownership in the US showed that 73% of U.S. adults own a desktop or laptop computer and this is the US alone with the main age group being adults.
-The average desktop is known to be a lot dirtier than the toilet seat, whether it’s having sticky keys or keys being extra oily from how much you touch them, or crumbs all over the place.
+The average desktop is known to be a lot dirtier than the toilet seat, whether it’s having sticky keys or keys being extra oily from how much you touch them or crumbs all over the place.
 The keyboard is usually very messy for most of us.

 Cleaning your laptop or computer could be a weekly thing especially if a lot of dust or dirt builds up quite frequently, it all depends on what environment you’re usually in.
 However, the recommended time you should do a deep clean of your electronic is every 3-6 months.
 Obviously, the main factors determining how often you should clean it is how long you use your laptop on a weekly basis or how messy of a person you are!

-- The best way to sanitize/ clean your computer is to make sure you wash your hands regularly, especially after eating or going to the toilet.
+Try to make sure you wash your hands regularly, especially after eating or going to the toilet.
 You would expect everyone to have got a hang of this when they were younger but some really haven’t.
-Failing to wash your hands is the quickest way to transport bacteria back onto your electronics and become a breeding ground of other bacteria, except this time its own your laptop!
+Failing to wash your hands is the quickest way to transport bacteria back onto your electronics and become a breeding ground of other bacteria, except this time it’s on your laptop!

 67% of office people are known to eat at their desks.
 It’s so difficult to get rid of crumbs especially if they fall underneath the keys and they will stay there for a very long time.
 You don’t have to sit away from it necessarily but try to eat to the side and resume your work after you finish cleaning up after you eat.
 If you work from home and have children do not let them touch your keyboard as children are known for their sticky and dirty fingers!

-- However, for the proper sanitation you should follow this method.
+3.However, for proper laptop screen sanitation and keyboard cleaning, you should follow this method.

 - Firstly, blow off all the gunk off of the surface of the laptop with compressed air this will allow all the debris to fall right off.
-You should hold and spray the keyboard at a 75-degree angle and spray in a zig zag pattern to make sure you get all parts of the laptop.
+You should hold and spray the keyboard at a 75-degree angle and spray in a zig-zag pattern to make sure you get all parts of the laptop.

 - Then, carefully use a disinfectant wipe or rubbing alcohol Dell and Microsoftrecommend a ready commercial cleaning solution of 70% isopropyl alcohol.
-Anyway of using water isn’t the best option though, and at most avoid using tap water, as it can leave traces of mineral spots.
+Any way of using water isn’t the best option though, and at most avoid using tap water, as it can leave traces of mineral spots.